stocnet/goldfish/README.md

 2. ties reflect the opportunities and preferences of both actors involved,
 3. that the creation of coordination ties is a two-sided process,
 4. that data might be available in a time-stamped format, and
-5. that processes typically differ between tie cre- ation and dissolution (valence of ties), between different time windows (salience of ties), and between initial and repeated creation of ties (multiplicity of ties).
+5. that processes typically differ between tie creation and dissolution (valence of ties), between different time windows (salience of ties), and between initial and repeated creation of ties (multiplicity of ties).